youyingfeng/recursivesandwich/README.md

 and pretty much the entire book lmao.

 ## Timeline
-Week 1: Start off with the base of the game.
+Week 1: Start off with the base of the game (camera movements, collisions, main player) Week 2: Implement several obstacles (spikes, point system, healthbar)
-Week 2:
-Week 3: